 Under Sir Alex Ferguson in 1999 Man United did a historic treble when they won the UEFA Champions League, the Premier League and the FA Cup in the 1998-1999 season, becoming the first English club to do so.
 Manchester United again won the Champions League in 2008.

 In May 2005, American business tycoon Malcolm Glazer tookover the club but several fans have been frustrated by this takeover.
 Long-time manager Ferguson, who led the club to 27 major titles during his 27-year tenure, retired from the Red Devils at the conclusion of the 2012-13 season, with the club champions.

 The club has had seven managers since Ferguson’s departure, failing to reach similar heights, with Erik ten Hag the current boss, helping the club end a six-year trophy drought when they lifted the EFL Cup in 2023.

 Manchester United play their home matches at Old Trafford which has a capacity of 76,212.
 The stadium is also known as the “Theatre of Dreams” and hosted the UEFA Champions League final between Juventus and AC Milan in 2003.

-Manchester United foster massive rivalry with Manchester City, Liverpool and Chelsea.
+Manchester United foster massive rivalry with Manchester City, Liverpool, Arsenal and Chelsea.